 In accordance with Rule 25-22.028, F.A.C., parties filing documents in this proceeding shall submit the original document and the appropriate number of copies to the Office of Commission Clerk for filing in the Commission's docket file.
 Filings may be made by mail, hand delivery, courier service, or in some instances electronically.
 Please refer to the rule for the requirements of filing on diskette for certain utilities.
-To the extent possible, all filings made electronically or on diskette shall be provided in Microsoft Word format.
-Filings pertaining to this docket should identify the assigned docket number and should be addressed to:
+To the extent possible, all filings made electronically or on diskette shall be provided in Microsoft Word format and all schedules shall be provided in Excel format with formulas intact and unlocked.